mindlab-snu/mindlab-snu.github.io/index.md

 To know more about joining the lab, please read this [*info*](info.md) and e-mail [Prof. Taesup Moon](people/pi.md) with your **transcript & CV**.

-Following is our lab intro video (special thanks to Karel Setnička)!
+Following is our lab intro video taken in 2018 (special thanks to Karel Setnička)!
 <iframe src="https://player.vimeo.com/video/257239184" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ### Recent News